 Closer inspection reveals a totally derelict property, battered by the elements and stripped of all fittings, with gaping holes in the bungalow roofs and many of them in danger of collapse.

-3. Lee Plaza, Detroit, United States
+3. Lee Plaza, Detroit, Michigan

 Images from inside reveal its former grandeur and serve as a tragic indictment of this once great city’s spectacular fall from prominence.